Mamma Mia! ABBA make new music after 35 years - Journal du Cameroun

 “It was like time had stood still and that we only had been away on a short holiday.
 An extremely joyful experience!” members Agnetha Faltskog, Bjorn Ulvaeus, Anni-Frid Lyngstad and Benny Andersson added.

-The group, who sold more than 400 million albums, have not sung together on stage since 1986.
+The group, which sold more than 400 million albums, have not sung together publicly since 1986.

+“I think it’s going to sound pretty much like their last songs from 1982, with quite a mild tempo, not like ‘Voulez-Vous’ or ‘Gimme Gimme Gimme’,” Carl Magnus Palm, who has written several books about the group, told AFP.

+“Frida’s and Agnetha’s voices are the same, so it won’t be a huge difference,” he said.

 – ‘Come of age’ –